danday74/pearls/nmap.md

 Cipher suites should not be weak (Grade B and C).

-Tweak webserver config to correct these.
+Tweak webserver config to correct these then restart server and run nmap again.

 Example Apache config.